openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### country
 _Type: [ResultCountry](other#resultcountry) &bull; Cardinality: MANY_

-Country associated with the result because it is the country of the organisation that manages the institutional repository or national aggregator or CRIS system from which this record was collected
+Country associated with the research product: it is the country of the organisation that manages the institutional repository or national aggregator or CRIS system from which this record was collected.
-Country of affiliations of authors can be found instead in the affiliation rel.
+Country of affiliations of authors can be found instead in the affiliation relation.

 ```json
 "country": [